Sage Therapeutics Announces Third Quarter 2022 Financial Results and Highlights Pipeline and Business Progress

 Conference Call Information

-Sage will host a conference call and webcast today, Thursday, November 5, at 8:30 a.m.
-ET to discuss its third quarter 2020 financial results and recent corporate updates.
+Sage will host a conference call and webcast today, Tuesday, November 8, at 8:00 a.m.
+ET to review its third quarter 2022 financial results and discuss recent corporate updates.
 The live webcast can be accessed on the investor page of Sage's website at investor.sagerx.com.
-A replay of the webcast will be available on Sage's website approximately two hours after the completion of the event and will be archived for up to 30 days.
+A replay of the webcast will be available on Sage's website following the completion of the event and will be archived for up to 30 days.

 About Sage Therapeutics